-First off, organic waste is any material which is biodegradable and comes from plants or animals.
-Organic waste from urban homes include kitchen waste — vegetable and fruit scraps, cooked food, garden waste, and human waste (poop! you heard it right).
-And if are the privileged ones to also own farm animals in urban cities, include their waste to the list – cow dung, chicken poop, goat poop etc.
+First off, organic waste is any material that is biodegradable and comes from plants or animals.
+Organic waste from urban homes includes kitchen waste — vegetable and fruit scraps, cooked food, garden waste, and human waste (poop! you heard it right).
+And if are the privileged ones to also own farm animals in urban cities, include their waste to the list – cow dung, chicken poop, goat poop, etc.

-*Note – when doing this for the first time, avoid using cooked food or bones etc. as they may cause odor and a slightly more complex treatment of the waste.
+*Note – when doing this for the first time, avoid using cooked food or bones, etc. as they may cause odor and slightly more complex treatment of the waste.

 - Segregate your waste into wet and dry.
 Wet is waste from the kitchen (can include eggshells, avoid cooked food and bones)

-- Put the kitchen waste in a pot and add the same amount of dry leaves.
+- Put the kitchen waste in a compost pot and add the same amount of dry leaves.